michelcrypt4d4mus/pdfalyzer/README.md

 ### As A Code Library
 At its core The Pdfalyzer is taking PDF internal objects gathered by [PyPDF2](https://github.com/py-pdf/PyPDF2) and wrapping them in [AnyTree](https://github.com/c0fec0de/anytree)'s `NodeMixin` class.
 Given that things like searching the tree or accessing internal properties will be done through those packages' code it may be helpful to review their documentation.

 As far as The Pdfalyzer's unique functionality goes, [Pdfalyzer](pdfalyzer/pdfalyzer.py) is the class at the heart of the operation.
 It holds both the PDF's logical tree as well as a couple of other data structures that have been pre-processed to make them easier to work with.
-Chief among these are the [FontInfo](pdfalyzer/font_info.py) class which pulls together various properties of a font strewn across 3 or 4 different PDF objects and the [BinaryScanner](pdfalyzer/binary/binary_scanner.py) class which lets you dig through the raw bytes looking for suspicious patterns.
+Chief among these are the [FontInfo](pdfalyzer/font_info.py) class which pulls together various properties of a font strewn across 3 or 4 different PDF objects and the [BinaryScanner](pdfalyzer/binary/binary_scanner.py) class which lets you dig through the embedded streams' bytes looking for suspicious patterns.

 Here's a short intro to how to access these objects: